 I left the world of politics after I joined the staff at the Western Herald, although I continued to cover politics in my earliest role as the newspaper’s opinion editor.
 I also covered some of the news beat for state politics, including an interview with then-Gov. Jennifer Granholm during her “bad news budget tours” and frequent interviews with Michigan legislators around higher-education financing in those lean fiscal years.

 I re-dipped my toes into partisan politics in 2013.
-I had been elected twice as a precinct delegate in Kent County and have attended several state conventions as a seated delegate.
+I had been elected every two years since then as a precinct delegate in Kent County and have attended several state conventions as a seated delegate.
 In 2015, on a whim, I ran an unsuccessful write-in campaign for the Grand Rapids Public Library’s non-partisan Board of Library Commissioners.
-In 2016, I was nominated by my party to serve as our candidate for Kent County Commission, 17th district.
-Although — as expected, given the lopsided demography of my district — I lost that race, my candidacy earned me a slot on the Kent County GOP executive committee.
-And more than 2,000 of my neighbors cast a ballot for me in an overwhelmingly +D district, so that was nice.
+In 2016, 2020, and 2022, I was nominated by my party to serve as our candidate for Kent County Commission, 17th district.
+Although — as expected, given the lopsided demography of my district — I lost those races, my candidacy earned me a slot on the Kent County GOP executive committee.
+And more than 2,000 of my neighbors consistently cast a ballot for me in an overwhelmingly +D district, so that’s nice.

 What I Believe